Eliminating the Lack of Diversity in Text to Speech

 You can check out the new voices by logging into Murf Studio.

-The diversity conversation has been slowly creeping into the world of AI voiceovers but the historically anonymous nature of the industry, together with a very strong bias toward a particular population of people, made it seem like a fruitless cause.
+The diversity conversation has been slowly creeping into the world of AI voice generators but the historically anonymous nature of the industry, together with a very strong bias toward a particular population of people, made it seem like a fruitless cause.
 There is still obviously so much that needs to be done, however, this is the first step!

 FAQs